ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     }
     ```

-    Take a momment to look at the **Run** method definition.
+    Take a moment to look at the **Run** method definition.
 The **events** parameter makes use of the **EventHubTrigger** attribute - the attribute's constructor takes the name of the event hub, the **optional** name of the consumer group (**$Default** is used if omitted), and the name of an app setting that contains the connection string.
 This configures the function trigger to respond to an event sent to an event hub event stream.
 As **events** is defined as an array of EventData, it can be populated with a batch of events.

     > **TIP** To learn more about the **EventHubTrigger**, review the following resource:
     > [Azure Event Hubs trigger for Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-bindings-event-hubs-trigger?tabs=csharp)

     The next parameter, **outputEvents** has the **EventHub** attribute - the attribute's constructor takes the name of the event hub and the name of an app setting that contains the connection string.
 Adding data to the **outputEvents** variable will publish it to the associated Event Hub.

     As this function is processing a batch of events, a way to handle errors is to create a collection to hold exceptions.
 The function will then iterate through each event in the batch, catching exceptions and adding them to the collection.
-At the end of the function, if there are multiple exceptions, an **AggregaeException** is created with the collection, if a single exception is generated, then the single exception is thrown.
+Skip[ to the end of the method, and you will see that if there are multiple exceptions, an **AggregaeException** is created with the collection, if a single exception is generated, then the single exception is thrown.

-1. To add the code that checks to see if the event contains Cheese Cave Device telemetry, locate the `// INSERT check telemetry below here` comment and insert the following code below it:
+1. To review the code that checks to see if the event contains Cheese Cave Device telemetry, locate the `// REVIEW check telemetry below here` comment and review the following code below it:

     ```csharp
     if ((string)eventData.Properties["cloudEvents:type"] == "microsoft.iot.telemetry" &&
         (string)eventData.Properties["cloudEvents:dataschema"] == "dtmi:com:contoso:digital_factory:cheese_factory:cheese_cave_device;1")
     {
-        // INSERT TSI Event creation below here
+        // REVIEW TSI Event creation below here
     }
     else
     {